 “Beyond the immaculate work of each and every performer, everything from the music, to the props, to the artwork was, in and of itself, a work of immense beauty ...
 It is moving, affecting storytelling that has to be experienced to be understood.
 A beautiful experience for all ages, The Young King offers twists and turns to a raw and beautiful end.
 A must-see piece of immersive theatre.”
 Trev

 “That is the kind of show that ... grabs your soul.
 That will stay with me for a long time.”
 Audience member, Pittsburgh, USA

 Image by Andy Ellis

-Suitable for children 8 years and older and adults.
+Recommended for children aged 8 years and older.